DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 8. With Retiled Search, just tap the textbox and the touch keyboard should show up, allowing you to enter a search term.
 Pressing "Enter" or tapping "search" will open the Bing search results for the term you entered in your default browser.

 Tip: Since moving tiles around isn't supported yet, you can manually change which app is assigned to any pinned tile by opening the config file ("~/.config/Retiled/RetiledStart/startlayout-modified.yaml") after doing anything that forces a save (entering global edit mode and resizing a tile from medium to medium won't cause the file to be saved, to reduce eMMC writes; this is also the reason why you have to exit global edit mode for changes to be saved).
 Once it's open in your text editor, change any of the .desktop filenames to the app you want that tile to be for.
 Please note that currently only .desktop files in "/usr/share/applications" are accessed.
+You'll have to restart Retiled Start for your changes to show up.

 ----------------------------------